 We only retain your personal information for as long as is necessary for the purposes described above.

 If you have requested that we send you material of interest, we will cease doing so if you so request.

 Getting in touch with us

-If you have any questions or concerns about privacy and security or the handling of your personal data then please contact Lloyd’s Data Protection Officer, One Lime Street, London EC3M 7HA, or email: firstname.lastname@example.org.
+If you have any questions or concerns about privacy and security, the handling of your personal data or wish to make a request to access your information then please contact Lloyd’s Data Protection Officer, One Lime Street, London EC3M 7HA, or email: email@example.com.